 How is AR Different from other forms of Qualitative or Quantitative research?

 As the name implies Action Research is different from other forms of (second person or third person) research as the emphasis is on INDIVIDUALS (YOU) inside organizations taking action to improve and change the status quo; learning from that action (both positively and negatively) and improving social reality for everyone over the iterations of the research project.
 Essentially, action research is about YOU, and your organization taking action today to make a better tomorrow.
-Notice the emphasis here is not about discussion, the emphasis is on CHANGE and researching the change that is implemented to improve the social systems that human beings interact in on a day-to- day basis.
+Notice the emphasis here is on CHANGE and researching the change that is implemented to improve the social systems that human beings interact in on a day-to-day basis.

-A participatory action research project can be like climbing mount Everest.
-I would recommend strongly that you get expert advice to avoid the many pitfalls that an action research project involves.
-Expert advice ensures that you generate new insight, knowledge that can help provide new solutions to your organization and energize your work space like never before.
-If you mistake a survey as new knowledge, then you know you are on the wrong track.
+Expert advice ensures you to avoid the many footfalls that an action research project provides and makes certain that the research team is guided in the right direction.
+The right direction is recognized by the new insight, knowledge, new solutions and innovations that are generated through the PAR process to energize your organization like never before.
+If you mistake a survey as new knowledge then you know you are on the wrong track.

-As an expert that has received distinction in my field of Action Research I can definitely help your AR project.
-Consultancy fees are advertised on our service and fees page.
+As an Action Research SHERPA that has received distinction in my field I can definitely help guide your AR project in the right direction.
+Consultancy fees (45$ per hour) as advertised on our service and fees page.